 Although they may look like fruit on oak trees, the small round galls that can be found are not actually grown by the tree.

-You may have noticed when looking at an oak tree small round balls hanging on the branches much like acorns.
+When looking at an oak tree with small round balls hanging on the branches, you may have noticed it, much like acorns.
 These balls are known as galls and are not actually fruits.

 Galls are caused by parasitic insects and are actually growths.
 There are many species of gall wasps in North America that need oak trees.

 Each species of gall wasp produces a different type of oak gall.
-Different types of gall look distinct and can be found on different parts of the tree.
+Different types of gall look distinct and can be found in different parts of the tree.

 Hard galls can be found on the twigs, with galls with colors of red, brown, green, or white on the leaves, and currant galls on the catkins.
 Galls change color from green to reddish during summer and then darker brown or black in the cold, winter season.

 How Do Galls Grow?

-Depending on the species of wasp depends on where the female lays her eggs.
-When they lay their eggs they also leave a substance which is similar to the growth hormone of the tree.
+The species of wasp depends on where the female lays her eggs.
+When they lay their eggs, they also leave a substance similar to the tree’s growth hormone.

 This substance allows the plant cells to multiply.
 The eggs grow inside the gall, developing into grubs.
 As the gall gets bigger, so do the grubs inside, with each grub living in a separate chamber.
 Marble galls only contain one larva in a central chamber.

 Two Life Cycles

-The female wasps burrow into the fine roots of the tree to lay their eggs once they have finished mating in summer.
-The larvae then grows inside the root galls but does not mature until the following year in autumn or winter.
+The female wasps burrow into the tree’s fine roots to lay their eggs once they have finished mating in summer.
+The larvae then grow inside the root galls but do not mature until the following year in autumn or winter.

 The young then come out of the gall between November and January.
 The young are always born female and then lay their eggs in the buds of the oak.
-The eggs do not need a male to fertilize them and can hatch on the twigs of the oak tree.
+The eggs do not need a male to fertilize them and hatch on the oak tree’s twigs.